aws/iot-atlas/content/designs/device_bootstrap/_index.md

 1. A device registers with the registration authority using basic credentials or by sending some matching attribute or token.
 2. The registration authority validates the authenticity of the credentials, attribute or token, registers the device, and returns short-lived credentials to the device.
 3. A device uses the short-lived credentials to contact the privilege escalator and to share more information about itself
-4. The privilege escalator determines the device's type and authorizes the device in the IoT solution.
-The privilege escalator returns long-lived credentials associated with privileges corresponding to the device's purpose within the IoT solution.
+4. The privilege escalator determines the device's type and determines if the device should be authorized in the IoT solution.
+If the device is authorized, the privilege escalator returns long-lived credentials associated with privileges corresponding to the device's purpose within the IoT solution.
 5. A device uses the long-lived privileges to subscribe and publish to the device's [messaging topic]({{< ref "/glossary#messaging-topic" >}})s via the server's protocol endpoint.

 ## Considerations
+When implementing this design, consider the following questions:

 #### Does the device's manufacturing process create and place the initial token on the device?
+If **no**, then the device must have a mechanism to receive a secure token or certificate after the device is manufactured.
+In this case, it is important that the initial token is used to enable only the minimal privileges necessary to register with the solution.
+Once the registration authority validates the initial token, the rest of the steps of this design should be followed.

-If the device can be manufactured in a secure manner the need for a Registration Authority can be reduced if not removed altogether.
-Often times this is raised as "placing the keys on the device in manufacturing".
+If **yes**, the device can be manufactured in a secure manner and the need for a Registration Authority can be reduced if not removed altogether.
 This is easy to say and difficult to achieve as many manufacturing processes are purposefully disconnected from the cloud.
-Regardless, since the solution may have an entire step removed when keys are introduced by the manufacturer the customer experience and overall system simplicity benefit.
+Regardless, since the solution may have an entire step removed when keys are introduced by the manufacturer, the customer experience and overall system simplicity will benefit.

 #### Does the registration authority need to support custom authorization integration with an existing customer solution?

-The registration authority can be implemented using an API sitting in front of the existing customer solution.
-This API can fill the registration authority role while still leveraging the customer's existing solution. `needs more of a prescriptive answer`
+If **yes**, the design's registration authority step can be implemented using an Application Programming Interface ([API](https://en.wikipedia.org/wiki/Application_programming_interface)) in front of an existing customer solution.
+This API can then perform the registration authority job while leveraging the customer's existing solution.

 ## Examples